Speakers

 Olushola Ilogho, DMSc, MPA, PA-C

-Olushola Ilogho, DMSc, MPA, PA-C is a nationally recognized healthcare leader, hospitalist physician associate, educator, and PA advocate with nearly a decade of experience across Emergency Medicine, Urgent Care, Primary Care, and Hospital Medicine.
-She currently practices at Sentara Health, where she is committed to advancing high-quality patient care, improving health system processes, and strengthening patient safety.
+Olushola Ilogho, DMSc, MPA, PA-C, is a nationally recognized healthcare leader, hospital medicine physician associate, educator, and advocate with nearly a decade of experience across emergency medicine, urgent care, primary care, and hospital medicine.
+She practices with Sentara Health, where she is dedicated to delivering high-quality patient care while advancing system improvement and leadership development for Advanced Practice Providers.

 Keeping the Herd in Balance: Clinical Scenarios and Management of Electrolyte Abnormalities